Behavior, Characteristics, Reproduction, Effects of the poison, What does it eat?

 The male, on the other hand, is smaller, measuring between 1.4 and 1.80 m, and less heavy.

-The head of the velvet is very defined, with its triangular shape.
+The head of the fer-de-lance is very defined, with a triangular shape.
 The female’s head is two to three times larger than the male’s, and so are its tusks, which can be up to 2.5 cm long.

-The skin color of the velvet has various shades of brown, dark gray or shades of brown, turning pale yellow on the underside of the head.
+The skin color of the fer-de-lance has various shades of brown, dark gray or shades of brown, turning pale yellow on the underside of the head.

 The snake has a series of small triangles on both sides of the body.